 Because it grows between 10′ and 13′ feet in height, and individual tall pampas grass clumps can spread to a width of six feet, it is an excellent choice as a privacy screen.

-Furthermore, since its stems are stiff and upright and its leaves are literally razor sharp, it is an effective form of natural fencing.
+Furthermore, since its stems are stiff and upright and its leaves are characterized by a literally razor-sharp edge, it makes an effective form of natural fencing.

-Its beauty easily matches its practical applications.
-These plants sport large, fluffy, flower stalks of graceful plumes with various shades of white, cream and pink late in the summertime.
+Cortaderia selloana plants sport large and fluffy stalks of graceful plumes or flowers with various shades of white, cream, and pink in the late summer.

-The plumes can be cut and added to dried floral arrangements, or you might simply leave them in place for added winter landscape interest.
+Cut grass pampas plumes for adding to dried floral arrangements, or simply leave them in place for added winter landscape interest.

-It is far too easy to grow this ornamental grass.
+It is far too easy to grow the ornamental pampas grass.
 It grows like a weed and declared an invasive species and noxious weed in Texas and California.
 It is banned in Hawaii and New Zealand.